2025–26 Detroit Red Wings season

-The 2025–26 Detroit Red Wings season is the 100th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
-It is the Red Wings' ninth season at Little Caesars Arena.
-This is the Red Wings' first full season under head coach Todd McLellan, after former head coach Derek Lalonde, was fired on December 26, 2024.
+The 2025–26 Detroit Red Wings season was the 100th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
+It was the Red Wings' ninth season at Little Caesars Arena.
+This was the Red Wings' first full season under head coach Todd McLellan, after former head coach Derek Lalonde, was fired on December 26, 2024.

+On April 11, 2026, the Red Wings were eliminated from playoff contention for the tenth consecutive season for the first time in franchise history following a 5–3 loss to the New Jersey Devils.
+With the Buffalo Sabres ending both their 14-season playoff appearance drought and their 18-year playoff series win drought, the Red Wings now hold both the longest droughts for both categories.
+They finished the season with a 41–31–10 record.